Using in-call features

 When you are in an audio call, you can see in-call options:

-- create conference: you can add other people into your call
+- add participant: you can add other people into your call

 - : put the other person on hold

 - : transfer the call to another person

 When you are in an audio call, the display looks something like this:

 If you are in a video call, you see some or all of the following in-call options on the display, in addition to the options listed above for audio-only calls:

 - share my PC screen: you can share your screen with other person (or people) in your video call.